evuraan/MythicalMythTV/maestro/README.md

 ## Connectivity to `maestro`

-It is essential that the Roku device is able to connect to `http://<your maestro endpoint>`.
+It is essential that the Roku device is able to connect to your `maestroBaseURL`:

 You will get prompted for input if this value is not set before: